Another rise in official number of Isle of Wight lab-confirmed Covid-19 cases | Isle of Wight News from OnTheWight

 The statistics

-A total of 22 people have sadly died after being tested for Covid-19.
+A total of 25 people have sadly died at St Mary’s Hospital after being tested for Covid-19.
+There have been three deaths outside the hospital setting.

 The stats explained